Fresh scratch-made tortillas (just like your abuelita made) are hard to come by. Get your fill of house-made tortillas at all these places.

 614 N. Grande Ave.

-The health-conscious, family-owned Tanias 33 still uses the same flour tortilla recipe and iron pan as the original chef Tania did when she started a home-based tortilla-selling business 45 years ago.
+The health-conscious, family-owned Tanias 33 still uses the same flour tortilla recipe and iron pan as the original chef Tania did when she started a home-based tortilla-selling business more than four decades ago.

 To the impartial diner, Tania 33’s homemade wheat tortillas are larger and thinner than those of most other taquerias.
 They are vegan, use more shortening, are not-so-stretchy, and are flakier.
 They hold up well under the infinite combination of ingredients that one can put in a Tanias taco or burrito.